Educational Technology Specialist Career Guide

 How to Become an Educational Technology Specialist

 Qualifying for a job as an instructional technology specialist requires at the minimum a bachelor’s degree, preferably in educational technology or a related subject.
 Many schools also look for certification in instructional technology or industry-related IT certifications.
 Depending on the employer and job scope, a teaching certificate may also be a requirement.
 Earning a master’s degree may make candidates more competitive and lead to higher earning potential.
+In states where educational technology specialists are required to be licensed, the ed tech program completed should hold approval from the state board of education.
 Typically, the steps towards becoming an educational technology specialist are:

 - Earn a bachelor’s degree in educational technology or a closely related subject, such as instructional technology.